 Bylaw 17: Standing Rules.
 These Bylaws authorize the creation of Standing Rules to govern procedures of the Academic Senate and the Executive Board.
 The Standing Rules can be adopted by either majority vote of either the Executive Board or the Academic Senate.
 The Standing Rules may be suspended or changed by the majority vote of either the Executive Board or the Academic Senate.
 The Standing Rules are to be followed so long as they are consistent with the Constitution and Bylaws.

 1. The Executive Board elects two members to the Nominating Committee.
 The Academic Senate elects four of its members to the Nominating Committee.
-Candidates for the Academic Senate positions on the Nominating Committee are nominated by one or more Academic Senate members, either from the floor at the second Academic Senate meeting of the school year, or by a signed, written nomination delivered to the Academic Senate office two weeks prior to the second meeting.
-They are elected at the second meeting.
+Candidates for the Academic Senate positions on the Nominating Committee are nominated by one or more Academic Senate members, either from the floor at the third Academic Senate meeting of the school year, or by a signed, written nomination delivered to the Academic Senate office two weeks prior to the third meeting.
+They are elected at the third meeting.

 2. Additional Nominations